OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Roles/README.md

 # CONFIGURATION
 Roles can be configured through the roles menu in admin dashboard but also through a recipe step.

-A sample of roles configuration step:
+A sample of a roles configuration step:
 ```
 {
     "name": "roles",